 Figure 1: Action Elements of N2W:

-Uniqueness of the Project
+Uniqueness of the project

-*Marked increase in the number of Pacific people in non-playing leadership roles in rugby.
+- Increased contribution of Pacific people in non-playing leadership roles in rugby.

 Ferkins, L., Dee, K., Naylor, M. & Bryham, G. (2017).
 Navigating Two Worlds: Report for New Zealand Rugby on Pacific Island Involvement in Non-playing Rugby Activities.
 Auckland: New Zealand Rugby.